Skip to Main Content

 Application Requirements: Applicants are required to submit a resume and a statement of interest.

 Eligibility: Archives internships are open to individuals currently enrolled in an FGCU undergraduate or graduate program.
-Interns are not required to have archives experience beyond their coursework.
+Interns are not required to have archival experience beyond their coursework.

 Apply: Email Archives Coordinator, Emily Murray (eamurray@fgcu.edu)